Boynton Beach Truck Accident Lawyers

 Under Florida statute 316.027, a driver who leaves the scene of an accident without filing a report could face severe legal consequences.
 The law requires drivers to stop when someone gets injured in a motor accident.

 If someone suffers an injury or death due to the collision, leaving the scene can be prosecuted as a felony.
-However, if no injury occurs, leaving the scene of an accident in Florida is not considered a felony.
+However, leaving the scene of an accident in Florida is not considered a felony if no injury occurs.

 2. Call Emergency Services